Are you looking for an honest Amazon Audible review?

 As long as you have an idea of how many audiobooks you’re going to consume and what’s the average price.

-- Less than 5-6 a year?
-Then Audible isn’t worth it
+- If you read less than 5-6 books a year, Audible is not worth it

-- If you’re buying those less known books at $3-$4, then Audible isn’t worth it
+- If you’re buying Indie books at $3-$4, then Audible isn’t worth it

 Audible Review – Summary

 Overall, Audible is a wonderful service.